 There is a sub-element called Sadhaka pitta that is responsible for balanced emotions.
 When there is a disturbance in the proportion of this element, a person experiences the symptoms of mental ill health, including depression.

 According to Ayurveda, mental disturbances are related to the accumulation of toxins (Ama) in the body; this is a result of clinging on to negative emotions and not being able to get rid of them.
-Such abnormal function in turn generates the feelings of hopelessness that are associated with depression or anxiety.
+Such abnormal function in turn may generate the feelings of hopelessness that are generally associated with depression or anxiety.

-Ayurveda also believes that a lack of awareness of one’s inner self leads to the condition of depression.
-Deep-seated pain and hurt and negative emotions from the past that have not been resolved tend to deplete the natural energy of the mind and this leads to the condition of depression.
+Ayurveda also believes that a lack of awareness of one’s inner self may lead to the condition of depression.
+Deep-seated pain and hurt and negative emotions from the past that have not been resolved also tend to deplete the natural energy of the mind and this may lead to the condition of depression.

 Ayurveda approaches the problem of depression from a holistic viewpoint.
 Some of the remedies used in treatment of depression include:

-Ayurvedic treatment of depression involves the use of certain "natural antidepressants" healing herbs that help to balance Sadhaka pitta – a type of Pitta element that helps to regulate the emotions.
-The following herbs work well either singly or in combination for ayurvedic treatment of depression treatment in Melbourne.
+Ayurvedic treatment of depression may involve the use of Ayurvedic herbs that are used traditionally to help balance the doshas – a type of Pitta element that helps to regulate the emotions.
+The following herbs have teaditionally worked well either singly or in combination for Ayurvedic treatment of depression.

 Brahmi Herb (Bacopa monnieri):

-Obtained from the Bacopa monieri plant, this drug helps the mind to relax and its regular use helps to alleviate the effects of depression.
+Obtained from the Bacopa monieri plant, this herb helps the mind to relax and its regular use may help to alleviate the effects of depression.

 Ashwagandha Herb (Withania somnifera):

-Obtained from Withania somnifera, this drug has adaptogenic properties that help in improving resistance to stress and negative thoughts.
-It helps to balance Vata dosha and improves emotional stability.
+Obtained from Withania somnifera, this herb is considered to have adaptogenic properties that may help in improving resistance to stress and negative thoughts.
+It helps to balance Vata dosha and helps to improve emotional stability.

-The bark of the Terminalia arjuna tree contains several alkaloids that are good for the heart.
-In combination with Brahmi, Arjuna is effective as a remedy for depression and anxiety.
+The bark of the Terminalia arjuna tree is considered to contains several alkaloids that are good for the heart.
+In combination with Brahmi, Arjuna may be effective as a remedy for depression and anxiety.

-Obtained from Nardostachys jatamansi, this herb serves to channelize the energy of the mind in a positive direction and thus, exerts a calming effect that removes depressive thoughts.
+Obtained from Nardostachys, this herb aims to channelise the energy of the mind in a positive direction and thus, may exert a calming effect that removes depressive thoughts.

-As per as advice of qualified ayurvedic doctors, below given list of natural medicines are used by millions of people suffering from depression and anxiety.
+Ayurveda texts have mentioned many herbal formulations to alleviate depression and anxiety.
+As per as advice of qualified Ayurvedic doctors, below given list of natural medicines have been used for centuries as the Ayurveda treatment options for people suffering from depression and anxiety.